The Art and Craft of Preaching

 Priory Spiritual Center

-The Priory Spiritual Center in Lacey has announced their schedule of programs for September, including Mirroring Self-Mirroring Soul, an Introduction to Centering Prayer, Discernment for Young Adults, and a New Perspective on Aging.
+The Priory Spiritual Center in Lacey has announced their schedule of programs for October, including Sketching for Peace and Nonviolence, Journey Into the Images of a Poem, Biblical Introduction to the Enneagram, and a Silent Centering Prayer Retreat.
 The Priory offers retreats, spiritual direction, and workshops; fees are charged for their programs.